 It was at St. Andrews that he met his future wife Megan Edmister, who was pursuing her Master of Arts in Higher Education at Geneva College.
 When Megan moved to Nashville to become the Coordinator of the Freshman Year Experience at Trevecca Nazarene University, Michael soon decided to relocate to Nashville.
 He has been assisting in the development of structures for the ordination process for the Anglican churches in middle Tennessee.

 Michael and Megan were married in the summer of 2014.
 They share a love of music, movies, food and books.
 Some of the formative influences in Michael’s theology and ministry include Thomas Merton, Henri Nouwen, and Robert Farrar Capon.

-Campbell Wilson, Youth Director and Administrative Coordinator, Born and raised in Franklin, Tennessee to a teacher and a civil engineer, Campbell grew up in Christ Community church where he was heavily involved in the youth programming.
+Born and raised in Franklin, Tennessee to a teacher and a civil engineer, Campbell grew up in Christ Community church where he was heavily involved in the youth programming.
 He attended local schools such as New Hope Academy, Grassland Middle School, and Franklin High School.
 Campbell graduated from the University of Tennessee at Knoxville with B.A. in Psychology.

 The Parish Council is comprised of the pastor and lay people elected by the members of the congregation.
 Together the council governs the church’s administrative affairs and seeks to broaden the base of leadership in the parish.
 The lay members also advise the clergy regarding the ministries of the church and provide accountability and support to the clergy in their work.
 The lay members of our parish council are: